Designed to deliver income growth, time after time.

 The Trust’s approach and its main theme – long-term investing for a dependable and growing income – ensures that it’s well-positioned even during times of uncertainty that can result in share price volatility.

-The current climate fits that description, with the economic recovery from the financial crisis potentially at risk from ongoing eurozone weakness, political instability and unexpected events such as volatile oil prices.
+The current climate fits that description, as generally encouraging global economic and corporate news on the one hand is balanced by concerns over valuations, geopolitical risk and the prospect of increasing interest rates on the other.
 Economic activity is expected to continue improving, but at a slow rate, with returns from financial markets being positive rather than exceptional.